Every organization has processes, and every process ultimately has inefficiencies of some kind.

 Swimlane diagrams have the ability to simplify complex workflows as well as visualize how different departments, persons and roles work together to achieve an outcome.

-Traditional process maps are never truly ideal when it comes to showing multiple responsibilities among different parties, especially when one of them plays a leadership role.
+Traditional business process mapping techniques are never truly ideal when it comes to showing multiple responsibilities among different parties, especially when one of them plays a leadership role.

 On a swimlane diagram, a cross-team activity can be indicated by a task that extends across several swimlanes.